 Name / Email Address for Entrants

-If you choose not to log into a Rafflecopter giveaway widget via Facebook Connect, the other option is to use your name and email address.
+If you choose not to log into a Rafflecopter giveaway entry form via Facebook Connect, the other option is to use your name and email address.
 This contact information is needed to give to the administrator of the giveaway to help them determine if you’re a winner and contact you if you win.

 When an entrant signs into and enters a Rafflecopter giveaway, their entrant information is collected by Rafflecopter and presented to the giveaway administrator to make the job of the giveaway administrator easy to run, manage, and moderate their giveaways and giveaway entrants.

 As stated above, Rafflecopter presents this data to the administrator running the giveaway.
 We also give the administrator the ability to download a list of entries into a spreadsheet format.

 Rafflecopter may collect statistics about the behavior of visitors to its websites.
 For instance, Rafflecopter may monitor the most frequented giveaways on the Rafflecopter site.
 Rafflecopter also has Google Analytics installed on our site as well as other analytic programs that help us gather feedback and make decisions on how to improve our service offerings.
 However, Rafflecopter does not disclose personally-identifying information other than as described below.

 PROTECTION OF CERTAIN PERSONALLY-IDENTIFYING INFORMATION

 Rafflecopter discloses potentially personally-identifying and personally-identifying information only to those of its employees, contractors and affiliated organizations that (i) need to know that information in order to process it on Rafflecopter’s behalf or to provide services available at Rafflecopter’s websites, and (ii) that have agreed not to disclose it to others.
 Some of those employees, contractors and affiliated organizations may be located outside of your home country; by using Rafflecopter’s websites, you consent to the transfer of such information to them.